inceptionev/PlasmaTransformer/README.md

   <img src="https://github.com/inceptionev/PlasmaTransformer/blob/master/images/3globes.jpg" width="400" align="center">
 </p>

 KiCAD PCB files are found in the root folder.
+If you want to edit the design, the files are in the root folder.
+If you just want to make the boards, you need:
+- /manufacturing/20250526-PlasmaTransformer-Rev2.zip
+- /bom/ibom.html

-3d print files and a dxf for the heatsink hole pattern are found in the 3D Print and CNC folder.
+3d print design files and a dxf for the heatsink hole pattern are found in the 3D Print and CNC folder.
 The heatsink holes are all M3 drill/tap.

+If you just want to print the files, look here:
+- /3D Print and CNC/20cm Globe STL 3D Print Set
+- /3D Print and CNC/13cm Globe STL 3D Print Set

 ## Known successful values from experimentation: